Wednesday, August 20, 2014

 I love that I work for a company that will let me take time off from work to grow as an individual.
 I made so many village friends and deepened my relationships with co-workers who were also on the expedition.

 What can others do in their everyday lives to help end poverty?

-Give!
-Find an organization such as CHOICE and give a little each month.
-These villagers make about $140 per year, working full time.
-Every little bit helps!
-Thanks, Breeana!
+Thanks, Chelsea!
 Visit the CHOICE Humanitarian website for more information on its work in developing countries and ways that you can get involved.